Juma7C9/dgn2200v3-network_monitor/README.md

 + Run `./poll_graph_*.sh ./nas1.conf` every now and then to create png's (default every 1, 5, 30, 120 minutes and 1 day, respectively).

 To run scripts periodically you can use target's cron, or the `cronlike.sh` script supplied.

+To view the graphs just point your browser to <http://192.168.0.1/rrdtool.htm>